-The architecture program has identified interfaces between the system components, recommended the message sets and data that would be exchanged and that would need standards development, and has provided an implementation strategy for use by public and private sector transportation planners in developing their unique ITS systems.
-A thirtieth user service, highway-rail intersection warning, was fully integrated into the National ITS Architecture in January 1997.
-During 1998 a thirty-first service - the Archived Data User Service - was identified as a validated need by the highway planning community.
-This service is in the process of being addressed for incorporation into the National ITS Architecture by the end of FY 1999.
+The architecture program has responded to stakeholder needs articulated in user services.
+It has identified interfaces between the system components, recommended the message sets and data that would be exchanged and that would need standards development, and has provided an implementation strategy for use by public and private sector transportation planners in developing their unique ITS systems.
+A thirty-first user service, archived data, was identified as a validated need by the highway planning community and integrated into the National ITS Architecture in September 1999.
+In 1999, emerging rural needs have been raised, with operations/maintenance and weather both considered candidates as new user services in the near future.
+Thus, the architecture will continue to be updated and maintained based upon evolving standards, deployment experiences, and stakeholder consensus for additional user services.